Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

 Permits issued by Bellevue College shall be displayed in accordance with instructions issued with the permit.
 Permits not displayed in accordance with the provisions of this section shall not be valid and vehicles displaying the improperly placed permit shall be subject to citation.

 Responsibility for vehicles

 The person to whom a permit is issued is responsible for the vehicle in or upon which the permit is displayed.
-He or she shall be held responsible for all violations of these rules and regulations charged to that vehicle.
-However, the operator of a vehicle will not be held relieved of responsibility for violating any rule or regulation simply because he or she is not also the permit holder.
+They shall be held responsible for all violations of these rules and regulations charged to that vehicle.
+However, the operator of a vehicle will not be held relieved of responsibility for violating any traffic rule or regulation simply because they are not also the permit holder.